Skip to main content

 • The new Service Instance has a completely different Backup GUID.
 This means that any backup that is created in the new Service Instance will have a different Backup GUID.
 Therefore it is imperative to properly distinguish them during the process and when saving them for future reference.

-• The new Service Instance will not have an user defined encryption key until you set one yourself.
+• The new Service Instance will not have a user defined encryption key until you set one yourself.
 This encryption key will not affect the current disaster recovery, but it is important to note it down.
 It is imperative to properly distinguish both encryption key during the process and when saving them for future reference.

 Setting the Backup's Encryption Key